Phuket Gay Travel

 My biggest piece of advice for you is to spend time in more than one place in Phuket.
 Gay travel to Phuket probably means you’ll want to visit Patong, but don’t forget to check out some other more local spots!
 Each area of the island (which is quite large) has a completely different vibe.

-Here’s a quick rundown of gay Phuket travel hotspots and where to stay.
+Here’s a quick rundown of Phuket gay travel hotspots and where you should consider staying.
 To start, the airport is way up north, and if you are flying in, you will need to grab a taxi or shared minivan down to the southern part of the island/Patong.

 If you are arriving by bus, the main station is actually not near Patong Beach.
 However, what I learned on my journey, is that busses destined for the terminal will stop at travel agencies before arriving at the main station.